TheAwiteb/lprs/README.md

 ### Backup

-It is important to regularly backup your passwords to prevent data loss.
+It is important to regularly backup your vaults to prevent data loss.
 Lprs does not provide an automatic backup feature.
-To backup your passwords, you can use the `export` command provided by Lprs.
-This command allows you to export your encrypted passwords to a json file, which you can then manually backup to a secure location.
+To backup your vaults, you can use the `export` command provided by Lprs.
+This command allows you to export your encrypted vaults to a json file, which you can then manually backup to a secure location.

 #### Formats
 The format of the exported file can be specified using the `--format` option.
 The following formats are supported: